-The grantee is responsible for the proper closure of 21st CCLC programs at the end of the grant funding.

-Please be aware of the following:
+Grantees are responsible for the closure of 21st CCLC programs at the end of their last year of grant award (usually at the end of five years).
+Grant leaders should be aware of the following:

-- Official records from federal grant programs must be maintained for several years in case of audit.
-Please ensure that your district helps you and your former coordinators with archiving these documents properly (such as attendance, time and effort and timesheets).
-Official guidance regarding maintenance of documentation for federal grants can be found at this Arizona State Library, Archives & Public Records link http://www.azlibrary.gov/arm/retention-schedules. - 2.
-Required reporting.
-It is necessary to complete your last year with all reports submitted on time and complete, to ensure that your district will remain in good standing with the Arizona Department of Education.
+Official Records: Federal grant programs must maintain official records for five years for possible audit purposes.
+Grant leaders must ensure that their LEA/fiscal agent assists in archiving documents properly (such as attendance, time and effort, and timesheets) because the LEA will provide the latest archival requirements.
+Official guidance regarding maintenance of documentation for federal grants can be found at Arizona State Library, Archives & Public Records link at www.azlibrary.gov/arm/retention-schedules.